hddm-devs/hddm/docs/intro.rst

 .. figure:: DDM.svg

-    Trajectories of multiple drift-processs (blue and red lines, middle panel).
+    Trajectories of multiple drift-process (blue and red lines, middle panel).
 Evidence is accumulated over time (x-axis) with drift-rate v until one of two boundaries (separated by threshold a) is crossed and a response is initiated.
 Upper (blue)